 Upstairs I also have ceiling fans going and sometimes freestanding fans, as well.
 I didn’t want to turn the air conditioning on yet because I knew it was going to cool back down.
 Big mistake, right?

 So, with the high temperatures, windows open, and fans going, it dried my plants out quickly.
 This phenomenon will also happen when we finally do turn on the air, but not to such an extent.

 It is cooler, but all the humidity is also pulled out of the air, which the plants don’t appreciate.
 So be cognizant of that when you switch the thermometer to “cool”.
 I hope you don’t end up with this:

 It’s not completely dead but compared to what it was….depressing.
 It will come back and I’m going to try my best to not let it dry out again!

-When it gets hot outside, especially if it happens literally overnight, make sure your plants are well hydrated so they can withstand the high temperatures in your house, especially on the second floor.
+When it gets hot outside make sure your plant care changes and your plants are well watered.
+Then they can withstand the high temperatures, especially on the second floor.
 (This goes for you, as well.
 Stay hydrated.)

 Have a great week, plant friends!

 The links in this blog post contain affiliate links.
 If you buy a product through the link, I receive a few cents.
 Thank you.